abinit/abinit/doc/mkdocs-tutorials/tddft.md

 ## Time-Dependent Density Functional Theory, Casida's approach.

-This lesson aims at showing how to get the following physical properties, for finite systems :
+This lesson aims at showing how to get the following physical properties, for finite systems:

   * Excitation energies
   * Associated oscillator strengths
-  * Frequency-dependent polarizability and optical spectra in the Casida approach, within Time-Dependent Density Functional Theory.
+  * Frequency-dependent polarizability and optical spectra

+in the Casida approach, within Time-Dependent Density Functional Theory.

 This lesson should take about 30 minutes.

 ## 1 Brief theoretical introduction

 In order to do Time-Dependent Density Functional Theory calculations (TDDFT) of electronic excitations and oscillator strengths, in the Casida's approach, you should first have some theoretical background.
 TDDFT was first developed in the eighties, but the direct calculation of electronic excitations was introduced much later, by Casida and co-workers.
 A comprehensive description of the underlying formalism is given in

     "Time-Dependent Density Functional Response Theory of Molecular Systems:
      Theory, Computational Methods, and Functionals"